![]() |

 Choosing the right ink properties for pen work.

 Ink comes to us in various types, with different qualities from numerous manufacturers.
-When you are faced with them all in an art shop or pictures at an online shop, choosing the Ink has properties; these properties often affect the resultant finish to the work.
+When you are faced with them all in an art shop or pictures at an online shop, choosing the right ink can be very daunting, especially for those taking their first steps into pen work, drawing or calligraphy.
+Most inks will work in either situation, but the type of ink can make the difference between, a happy result and one that ends up in the bin!
+Ink has properties; these properties often affect the resultant finish to the work.
 If we look at these properties and know what they mean to us and our work, it will help in choosing the ink.
 Waterproof and non-waterproof.
 Whether an ink is waterproof or not makes a difference to the type of pen you can use; how you clean your pen and if the surface of your work is to be wetted.

 Home - About Me - - Blending Coloured Pencils - Dip Pens -Galleries - Gouache - Gallery of Flowers - Ink Properties - Links -